 What happens when I go and spend a week with my mother Fredda Perkins?
 We turn my daughter into a black cat bobble head!
 Mom and I have quite the creative synergy together and always manage to whip up something fun.
 I just had no idea that this visit would produce something this craft-tastical, it might be the best thing we have ever made together and we have been a craft team for over 30 years.
-Today for I Love to Create I am going to show you how to create your very own personalized, black cat bobble head!
+Today I am going to show you how to create your very own personalized, black cat bobble head!

 Thin Craft Wire